lepinekong/thesystem/README.md

 so that you can run red script easily
 - Or use any other text editor and run a batch file provided.

+> Tips: for quick image upload, I'm using [https://imgur.com/upload](https://imgur.com/upload) which supports pasting image directly in the browser.

 ![https://i.imgur.com/OYDpayD.png](https://i.imgur.com/OYDpayD.png)

 ### Know the homepage url